SeismicData/ASDF_definition/technical_details.rst

 Irregularly sampled data
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The SDF format in the initial definition can not deal with this and neither can most signal processing tools in use in seismology.
+The ASDF format in the initial definition can not deal with this and neither can most signal processing tools in use in seismology.
 If this ever become a serious issue, the format definition will have to be extended.
 One possibility would be to use 2D arrays for irregularly sampled components; one dimension